Evelyn McHale: In popular culture

 Andy Warhol used Wiles' photo in one of his prints entitled Suicide (Fallen Body).

 Her picture was also used on the cover of Saccharine Trust's album Surviving You, Always, released in 1984 by SST Records.

+Lethal Weapon references this picture in the opening sequence.

 David Bowie's 1993 video for the single "Jump They Say" and Radiohead's 1995 music video for the single "Street Spirit (Fade Out)" both include a recreation of the image, with Bowie and Thom Yorke respectively splayed atop a smashed car.

 The cover of the 1995 album Gilt by the Tucson band Machines of Loving Grace uses a color photo that recreates the original image, while that of the 2009 Pearl Jam album Backspacer features an artist rendition of the iconic photograph in the bottom right corner.

 On the cover of the 2019 album Better Out Than In by the St. Paul, MN band Skittish, singer and songwriter Jeff Noller poses in a stylized recreation of the infamous picture.

 The photograph is referenced in the movie Stranger Than Fiction by the character Karen Eiffel.
 The photograph is also referenced in the song "Shatter Me with Hope" by HIM from their album Screamworks: Love in Theory and Practice, with the lyrics "Turn to page 43, and you'll know how I feel," being in direct reference to the photograph as shown in LIFE Magazine's May 12, 1947 issue.

 Parenthetical Girls' 2013 release Privilege (Abridged) opens with the track "Evelyn McHale".
-Reference was also made to the shot at the start of Taylor Swift's "Bad Blood" music video, released in 2015.
+A reference was also made to the shot at the start of Taylor Swift's "Bad Blood" music video, released in 2015.

-In the Cyberpunk: Edgerunners videoclip "Let you down", the main character, Sasha, kills herself jumping through a window and lands on a car.
-In the final scene, Maine watches Sasha's dead body and she looks very similar to Evelyn McHale.
+The 2022 music video for the Cyberpunk: Edgerunners ending theme song "Let You Down" by Dawid Podsiadło contains a visual homage to the Evelyn McHale photo, with a character's body being depicted atop a car in a pose reminiscent of McHale's.

+In 2018, a novel by journalist and writer Nadia Busato was published in Italy, tracing the story of Evelyn McHale and her suicide.
+The novel is entitled Non sarò mai la brava moglie di nessuno ("Nobody's Good Wife").